Biddify/biddify-main/README.md

 ## C4 Model
 In the C4 level 2 model below you can see how all the services work together.
-Service starting with API are returning JSON, all database are using MySQL ,the front-end is written in React.js.
+Services starting with API are returning JSON, all database are using MySQL, the front-end is written in React.js.

 ![](https://i.ibb.co/WsHcPjz/22-01-12-RR-C4-Model-Biddify-Versie-2-drawio.png)